 Red meat like beef, lamb, pork, veal, and venison are particularly rich in iron, creatine, and minerals like zinc and phosphorus.
 It also contains niacin, vitamin B12, thiamin, and riboflavin.

 Such meats are perfect for providing the protein that will help build bones and muscles, and could even help your immune system

 Bananas are a rich source of carbs.
-Go for the ripe ones because bananas become more digestible as they ripen.
+Go for the ripe ones because bananas become more digestible as they ripen (you can also freeze your bananas to help them last longer).
 Bananas also contain potassium, and vitamins B6 and C. Bananas can aid in digestion, boost heart health and reduce the risk of high blood pressure.

 Strained Vegetable Juice

 You can still get your daily recommended vegetables per day minus the fiber via juicing.
 The concentrated vegetable juice still has the vitamins and minerals as well as antioxidants less most of its fiber content.

 Friends and family not following a low fiber diet could also use the pulp leftover from juicing in other recipes, like sauces, soups, and even some baked products.
 This is a fantastic way to stop the fiber from going to waste.

 Don’t forget your milk – although keep it to a minimum of no more than 2 cups a day.
 This is because it may cause diarrhea or irritation in the walls of the intestine.

 Go for lactose-free milk if you are lactose intolerant.
 Milk is rich in calcium, phosphorus, potassium, B vitamins, and vitamin D. It’s also an excellent source of protein.
 Milk helps in preventing osteoporosis, maintaining a healthy weight, and supporting bone health.